arifhossain1994/Image-Matching-With-Reference-Image---MATLAB-/README.md

 After matching both of the histograms, it shows the final histogram of the final image.

 Finally it let you to save the final image.

+There are some images with the project files.

+The folder contains a .m file and a .fig file.
+Both of them are necessary to run the code perfectly.